rixx/speedslides/slides.md

 … after a short intro, because it is extremely awkward to be standing here without any kind of justification, assuming the authority of a keynote speaker, such as it is.
+So let me first off present my CV and my greatest LinkedIn hits.
+Hmmm, I don't feel a lot of enthusiasm at this prospect.
+Let's start over and cut the useless parts, then.

+[RESET]

+**second time** I'm Tobias, and I'll be your keynote speaker today.

 -->